FabienArcellier/fixtup/docs/source/getting_started.rst

 Start with other technical stacks
 *********************************

 In `fixtup repository <https://github.com/FabienArcellier/fixtup/tree/master/examples>`__, you will find examples on how to implement integration tests with fixtup on other stacks.

 * `use fixtup to manage test environments with sqlite database on flask <https://github.com/FabienArcellier/fixtup/blob/master/examples/kanban_flask_sqlite/README.md>`__

-Vos contributions sont bienvenus pour ajouter votre stack.
-Plus d'information dans `CONTRIBUTING.md <https://github.com/FabienArcellier/fixtup/blob/master/CONTRIBUTING.md#compile-and-display-the-documentation>`__
+Your contributions are welcome to add your stack.
+More information in`CONTRIBUTING.md <https://github.com/FabienArcellier/fixtup/blob/master/CONTRIBUTING.md#compile-and-display-the-documentation>`__